-The results of our data analysis mostly shows that the leaves have been falling sooner than they have in the past couple of years, but not necessarily sooner than they have for the past thirty years.
-The first graph demonstrates the color change of the cottonwood tree.
-We chose to use the cottonwood tree because the leaves changed color rather quickly compared to some of the other trees that we gathered data for.
-The cottonwood tree had lost all of its leaves at around the same time as most of the other trees.
-The data is not the most consistent.
+- The results of our data analyzation mostly shows that the leaves have been falling sooner than they have in the past couple of years, but not necessarily sooner than they have for the past thirty years. - The data is not the most consistent.
 There were a couple of years where the leaves either fell drastically later or significantly sooner than the years around them.
 These outliers are likely a result of the smaller selection of data that we used for our graph.
 There were many years where data was not collected.
 So, the data in our graph skips a few years as a result of this.
-We also limited our data to just the state of Ohio.
-The cottonwood tree took around two months to completely change and fall from the tree.
-This time frame of the leaves changing color and falling from the trees was also seen with most of the other trees in our personal data collection.
-You can view the data for the cottonwood tree in the composition notebook.
+We also limited our data to just the state of Ohio. - The cottonwood tree took around two months to completely change and fall from the tree.
+This time frame of the leaves changing color and falling from the trees was also seen with most of the other trees in our personal data collection. - You can view the data for the cottonwood tree in the composition notebook.
 The graph for the cottonwood tree is attached to this project.
 We focused on the cottonwood, but we have the data for all of the other trees in the composition notebook below.